Logos Ascension · Chapter 5

 Chapter 5: Breath and Stance

-The first thing Tohr taught him was that he'd been suffocating for three years.
+With sixteen days left, the first thing Tohr taught him was that he'd been suffocating for three years.

 Not literally.
 But the analogy was close enough to feel physical.
 They were in the cove — grey morning, wind off the water, the flat rock wet with spray.
 Tohr had Kael stand with his feet shoulder-width apart, arms at his sides, and breathe.